TheFunEmbargo/knowledge/concepts/software_development.md

 ### Tickets & Columns

-Tickets should be tagged/filterable by project and assinged a size based on estimated effort.
+Tickets should be tagged/filterable by project and assigned a size based on estimated effort.

 Tickets preferably have a specific problem or feature statement as the name, avoid implementation detail here.